 Premises Fire Strategy This premises does not have a design fire strategy document in line with Approved Document B or BS 9991.
 Information on the fire design is included in this fire risk assessment, which is deemed suitable for the premises.
 Emergency Plan Due to the size and simplicity of the premises, the Fire Action Notices set out suitable and sufficient instruction for premises occupants and there is no need for a more detailed fire safety emergency plan.
-Policies for Vulnerable People and People with Disabilities Arrangements for the evacuation of people with disabilities rests primarily with the residents, possibly with the support of the local authority.
-Policies for the Control of Hot Works: Arrangements for controlling hot works rests primarily with appointed contractors.
-Policies for the Control of Lone & Remote Working Arrangements for lone working or remote working rests primarily with the tenants or contractors.
-Evacuation Regime Adopted in the Premises is by Simultaneous evacuation single stage.
-Fire Evacuation Drills Are not conducted due to the block being residential.
+Temporary simultaneous evacuation regime in place.
+Policies for Vulnerable People and People Arrangements for the evacuation of people with disabilities rests primarily with Disabilities with the residents, possibly with the support of the local authority.
+Policies for the Control Arrangements for controlling hot works rests primarily with appointed of Hot Works: contractors.
+Policies for the Control of Lone & Remote Arrangements for lone working or remote working rests primarily with the Working tenants or contractors.
+Evacuation Regime Adopted in the Simultaneous evacuation single stage.
+Premises is by , , Fire Evacuation Drills Are not conducted due to the block being residential.
 Fire Safety Information Is provided on the fire action notice at the building entrance.
 Location of Log Book There was no fire log book available to the assessor.
-Fire Alarm Response Personnel Are not required at this premises.
-Fire Action Notices A notice is provided at the building entrance.
-Building Information Packs (BIPS) / Premises Information Boxes (PIBs) No premises information box was noted on the day (Refer to the action plan in this report).
-Arrangements to ensure BIPs/PIBs are maintained and updated at regular intervals Are not in place.
-Refuse and Waste Collection Refuse is collected and held inside the premises in designated waste rooms.
+Fire Alarm Response Are not required at this premises.
+Personnel Are not required at this premises.
+Fire Action Notices Are posted in prominent locations throughout the premises.
+Building Information Packs (BIPS) / No premises information box was noted on the day (Refer to the action plan Premises Information in this report).
+Boxes (PIBs) Arrangements to ensure BIPs/PIBs are maintained and Are in place. updated at regular intervals Refuse and Waste Refuse is collected and hold incide the promises in designated waste reams Collection Refuse is collected and held inside the premises in designated waste rooms.
 Designated Smoking Points Designated smoking points are not required at this premises.
 FS Provisions for Refuse and Waste Collection 6O minute fire resisting construction.
+LCOURCTION 1